garethslinn/redux-project-tracker/README.md

 Sync data with firebase

-Fix sign out button defect on sign in page

-Fix EDIT_JOB entry into id
+Tests

 Apply an admin area and resctrict only to admin

 Brand Tracker and overhaul layout

+Upload screen shots

+## Known defects
+sign out button defect on sign in page

+EDIT_JOB entry into id (should not be displaying id)

 ## To start